Paneer Stuffed Bhatura is a delicious deep-fried Indian Pooris made with All Purpose flour stuffed with fresh Indian Cottage Cheese.

 Step By Step Pictures for making Paneer Stuffed Bhatura

-Ingredients Use to make these stuffed paneer Bhatura
+Ingredients Use to make this stuffed paneer Bhatura

 Making the Paneer fresh makes all the difference and it turns out soft and delicious on stuffing it.

-The bhaturas taste very nice on its own, if you want you can increase the spice or else you can serve with a gravy on the side.
+The bhaturas taste very nice on their own, if you want you can increase the spice, or else you can serve with gravy on the side.